 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 You don’t need to use the extra thick, very expensive, imported balsamic vinegar for this recipe.
 But I wouldn’t buy the cheapest one in the grocery store either.
-Use a medium quality balsamic that has good flavor.
+Use a medium quality vinegar that has good flavor.

 Tips for Grilled Chicken Breasts: